-Beck electric actuators have individual cast aluminum compartments for each of the five main components: The control motor, wiring terminal block, drive train, electronic signal receiver, and control end.
+Beck electric actuators have individual cast aluminum compartments for each of the five main components: The control motor, wiring terminal block, drive train, control end, and relay board (if applicable).
 Gasketed covers and sealed shafts make the actuators ideally suited to outdoor and high humidity environments.

-Heavy cast mechanical stops built into the housing are designed to prevent accidental over-travel damage during manual cycling, and ensure that proper orientation is maintained between the output shaft and the feedback system.
+Heavy cast mechanical stops built into the housing are designed to prevent accidental overtravel damage during manual cycling, and ensure that proper orientation is maintained between the output shaft and the feedback system.